Should I install this on my own site or a dedicated installation or subdomain?

 You May Have Specific Cross-Domain Security Requirements

-You may have or want some specific security settings on you agency site that could prevent ProjectHuddle from working cross domain.
+You may have or want some specific security settings on your agency site that could prevent ProjectHuddle from working cross-domain.
 For instance, many security plugins add headers to your site to prevent it from being iframed on other sites.
 If these headers are added, then ProjectHuddle can't function properly.

 Loading ProjectHuddle on external sites can put some additional strain on your server.
 Each time the script loads in needs to check for permissions and login requirements.
 If you connect a high-traffic site to ProjectHuddle, then you agency's server may feel the extra load and slow down.
 Putting ProjectHuddle on a different installation will prevent this since they are isolated.

 You can better control the look, feel, and functionality of your "client portal" as you set up ProjectHuddle for your clients.